-Karl Robinson talks you through AWS cost structure, pricing models and support plans as well as Amazon fees that are often overlooked during budget planning.
+Today I’ll talk you through the AWS cost structure, pricing models and support plans, as well as Amazon fees that are often overlooked during budget planning.

-Let’s find out if migrating to the cloud could save your business money.
+Wondering whether migrating to the cloud could save your business money?
+Let’s find out.

 Is Cloud Computing Really Cheaper?

 But things are never that simple, are they?
 It depends on your specific requirements and circumstances.
-How much you’ll pay for cloud computing depends on your unique cloud implementation and, to some extent, on the period of time you’ll use to measure costs.
+How much you’ll pay depends on your unique cloud implementation and, to some extent, on the period of time you’ll use to measure costs.

 Ultimately, whether cloud computing is cheaper depends on your specific circumstances and you should carefully consider all the possible permutations.

-With that in mind, let’s look at the various elements of cloud computing cost.
+With that in mind, let’s unpack the cost of cloud computing services.

 Amazon Cloud Computing Cost Structure